AVSLab/bsk_rl/docs/source/index.rst

 environments for spacecraft tasking problems.
 It is built on top of `Basilisk <https://hanspeterschaub.info/basilisk>`_, a modular and fast spacecraft simulation framework, making the simulation environments high-fidelity and computationally efficient.
-BSK-RL also includes a collection of agents, training scripts, and examples for working with these environments.
+BSK-RL also includes a collection of utilities and examples for working with these environments.

 Quickstart